 In addition, they have a thriving community with other makers.
 Highly recommend joining as a paid user.

-Another very creative & simple solution for internet creators to accept payments is Buy Me A Coffee (which I also include on this site).
+Another very creative & simple solution for internet creators to accept payments is Buy Me A Coffee.

 In fact, I find it's very similar to Gumroad but with more simplistic features for creators.
 You can build your own page, and embed a button on your website for audiences to be directed to that page.
 Just love the concept of something being so easy to perform an ideal action.